lars-ruijs/web-app-from-scratch-2021/README.md

 ## Concept idea

 For my concept, I want to use data from the NASA API.
 Below I have put down a sketch and a digital sketch as an idea of what data I want to show and how the interaction will work in general.
-Keep in mind that this is still purely a concept and my current version is nowhere near it.

 <img width="50%" alt="schets van concept" src="https://user-images.githubusercontent.com/60745347/107011834-7e80eb00-6798-11eb-96db-6ced7cfd4d46.JPG" />